rxliuli/joplin-utils/README.md

 ### Clicking on the sidebar fails to open the note

-Please use the Pre version [v1.0.224](https://github.com/laurent22/joplin/releases/tag/v1.0.224), because it contains several new APIs, such as opening notes according to noteId in VSCode .
+Please use the last version [v1.0.224](https://github.com/laurent22/joplin/releases/tag/v1.0.224), because it contains several new APIs, such as opening notes according to noteId in VSCode .